Markobozic/MADulator/README.md

 ## Code Review

 Look to get atleast one approval on pull requests before merging changes into master.

-It's also **highly** recommended that you use the git feature > squash and merge
+It's also **highly** recommended that you use the following git feature to merge your code.

+> squash and merge